 Nevertheless, there was still room for further refinements.
 In 1981, to slow cars through the old Clubhouse corner, a chicane was installed.
 A slightly clumsy left-right, right-left double corner, it instantly acquired the nickname of the 'bus stop chicane'.
 1983 saw the return of Formula One, utilising brand new F1-only pit facilities on the straight between the bus stop and La Source.
 There was controversy when the original meeting had to be postponed to later in the year after the track surface broke up.

 Changes were forced on the circuit following the 1993 crash of Alex Zanardi at Raidillon during GP practice; the following year saw a slow chicane inserted at Eau Rouge but by the following year the classic layout was back with much improved run-off areas.
 Revised pit entry and exit lanes debuted in 2000 (with a particularly tortuous route for those using the sportscar pits), before further revisions to the run-off at Eau Rouge and Raidillon necessitated slight track realignments, though without fundamentally altering the natures of the corners - if anything, it speeded them up.

 Further changes came in 2004, when the entry to the Bus Stop chicane was altered; the road diverted in a curving arc to the right, before entering a tight left-hander and continuing as before.
 The change improved run-off but did have the consequence of requiring heavy braking through the curved right hander and was not universally popular.

 Spa's future was in doubt by the end of 2005, when further track improvements demanded by Bernie Ecclestone failed to materialise, following the bankruptcy of the race promoter.
 The race was dropped from the F1 schedule for 2006.
 The Government of Wallonia stepped in with the necessary funding, allowing the radical rebuilding of the F1 pit facilities for the 2007 season.
-Much more spacious than before, the facilities freed up new land to remodel, once again, the bus stop chicane.
+Much more spacious than before, the facilities freed up new land to remodel once again the bus stop chicane.
 Now a switchback double hairpin with acres of run-off room, it undoubtedly provides an overtaking point, but is a total disruption to the flow of the rest of the circuit.
-There may be no compromises in safety these days, but the resulting circuit changes certainly do have compromises...
+There may be fewer concessions in safety these days, but the resulting circuit changes certainly do have compromises...

 Other changes included the lengthening of the main straight to La Source and the sealing off of the former public roads to create a permanent, closed racing facility for the first time.
 Formula One duly returned and the race has once again become an annual highlight of the racing season.